 In Windows, you can use the built-in Snipping Tool to capture the entire or selective part of your computer screen.
 However, it lacks some features which many are looking for.
-To get the better of the situation, you can use various third-party free screen capture software to take screenshots and edit them on the go.
-Today, we are going to review Snipaste, a powerful and handy screen capture tool which has several interesting features.
+To get better of the situation, you can use various third-party free screen capture software to take screenshots and edit them on the go.
+Today, we are going to review Snipaste, a powerful and handy screen capture tool that has several interesting features.

 Snipaste lets you capture individual UI components

 Snipaste enables you to capture individual UI components using the power of its pixel-level control.
 You can snip some part of the screen and then paste it as a floating window on the desktop itself.
 Furthermore, you can play with the color and put custom text on the floating image.
 You get many options to edit the image details and morph it per your wish.

 Snipaste comes as a portable executable which means you don’t need to install it.
 When you double click the executable file Snipaste.exe, it adds itself to the system tray.
 It can be invoked using several hotkeys which can be configured as well.
 By default, you can hit the F1 key to snip any part of your screen.